zymsbgt/Pterodactyl_Egg_Titanfall_2_Northstar/README.md

 ## Docker image for the egg
 `docker.io/zymsbgt/northstar:latest` <br/>
-So this works, the old repo didn't work though (their Docker image was too outdated and this repo uses Northstar 1.9.3 as of 9 August 2022).
+So this works, the old repo didn't work though (their Docker image was too outdated and this repo uses Northstar 1.9.7 as of 8 October 2022).
 You'll need to use the Mounts Feature in Pterodactyl and mount the full Titanfall 2 game at `/mnt/titanfall` on the container.
 Also dont forget to enable the mount in the wings conifg on the wings server that will be hosting the files.

 ## What about the Dockerfile?